-The assessment was based on an on-site investigation of the soils and agricultural conditions.
+The assessment was based on an on-site investigation of the soils and agricultural conditions conducted on 10 April 2025.
 It was also informed by existing climate, soil, and agricultural potential data for the site (see references).
-The aim of the on-site assessment was to:
+The aim of the on-site assessment was to assess and determine the cropping potential across the site.
+Soils were assessed based on the investigation of auger samples in combination with existing soil exposures and indications of the surface conditions and topography.
+Soils were classified according to the South African soil classification system (Soil Classification Working Group, 2018).